MarkChenYutian/simple-latex-template/README.md

 # simple-latex-template
 🚀 Simple and elegant LaTeX template that boosts your LaTeX'ing speed!

+**The Overleaf version of this repository is here: [https://www.overleaf.com/read/cwrcbpxhstdj](https://www.overleaf.com/read/cwrcbpxhstdj)**

 ## Keyboard Shortcut

 Import the settings in `.vscodes/keybindings.json` to your VSCode, then you can: